EliLillyCo/pytest-wdl/README.md

     * url: Optional; the remote URL.
     * path: Optional; the local path to the file.
     * contents: Optional; the contents of the file, specified as a string.
     * type: The file type.
 This is optional and only needs to be provided for certain types of files that are handled specially for the sake of comparison.
-Currently, the only supported value is "vcf".
+    * allowed_diff_lines: optional and only used for outputs comparison.
 * cromwell_harness: Provides a CromwellHarness object that runs a WDL workflow using Cromwell with given inputs, parses out the results, and compares them against expected values.
 The `run_workflow` method has the following parameters:
     * wdl_script: The WDL script to execute.
 The path should be relative to the project root.
     * workflow_name: The name of the workflow in the WDL script.